 2014 – During the Ebola outbreak in Dallas, the VET cares for an affected nurse’s dog and helps create protocols for canines potentially exposed to the virus.

-2014 – The CVM becomes the recipient of the first National Institute of Environmental Health Sciences (NIEHS) Center grant at Texas A&M University.
+2014 – The CVMBS becomes the recipient of the first National Institute of Environmental Health Sciences (NIEHS) Center grant at Texas A&M University.
 The grant provides funding for the Center for Translational Environmental Health Research that is a collaboration among Texas A&M, Baylor College of Medicine, and the University of Houston.

-2015 – The Texas A&M University System announces initiative to expand veterinary education, research, and undergraduate outreach into several regions of the state through partnerships between the CVM and West Texas A&M University (WTAMU), Prairie View A&M University (PVAMU), Texas A&M University-Kingsville, and Tarleton State University, which constitutes the Texas A&M Veterinary Medical Center (TVMC).
+2015 – The Texas A&M University System announces initiative to expand veterinary education, research, and undergraduate outreach into several regions of the state through partnerships between the CVMBS and West Texas A&M University (WTAMU), Prairie View A&M University (PVAMU), Texas A&M University-Kingsville, and Tarleton State University, which constitutes the Texas A&M Veterinary Medical Center (TVMC).

 2015 – The VET deploys in response to the Memorial Day flooding of the Blanco River in Wimberley and San Marcos, Texas.